roth-michael/FoundryVTT-RestRecovery/docs/actor-traits.md

 ## Disable Food & Water Requirement
 If enabled, this character does not require any food or water, similar to the Undying Nature warlock feature.

+## Hit Die Advantage
+Whenever this character rolls a hit die, they roll with advantage.